Bensalem Township, Pennsylvania: Landmarks and attractions

 The Neshaminy Mall is located within Bensalem.
 It was one of the first malls to be constructed in the country in 1968.
-It has two main anchors (Boscov's and AMC Theatres) and over 120 smaller shops and eateries.
+It has two main anchors (Boscov's and AMC Theatres) and over 40 smaller shops and eateries, with many vacant stores.
 The AMC Neshaminy 24 Theater is the largest and highest sales-producing theater in Pennsylvania.
 In addition, it has on many occasions been a top 10 for theater engagements in the United States (including the opening of Signs where it was #1).

 Benjamin Franklin would often travel to Bensalem to visit his friend, Joseph Galloway, at Growden Mansion.
 At the time, the Galloway family owned all of present-day Bensalem Township.
 A local legend maintains that Franklin performed his famous kite-flying experiment in Bensalem, at the mansion, to prove that lightning was the same as static electricity.
 (The broader consensus is that Benjamin Franklin flew his kite closer to his home in Philadelphia.)

-Bensalem is home to the Philadelphia Gun Club which hosts one of the few trap pigeon shoots in the United States.
+Bensalem is home to the Philadelphia Gun Club, which hosts one of the few trap pigeon shoots in the United States.
 Live birds are released from boxes called traps and then shot by club members.
 Many birds are not killed outright and are collected to be killed by hand.

 Andalusia and Belmont are listed on the National Register of Historic Places.
 Andalusia is also designated a National Historic Landmark.

 The U.S. subsidiary of Hoshino, which manufactures Tama Drums and Ibanez guitars, is located here.

 Bensalem is home to Neshaminy State Park.
-Also, in the center of Bensalem is the Bensalem Township Community Park, which features a skatepark, playground, basketball courts, a roller-hockey rink, as well as baseball, football, soccer, and softball fields.
+Also, in the center of Bensalem is the Bensalem Township Community Park, which features a skatepark, playground, basketball courts, a roller-hockey rink, and baseball, football, soccer, and softball fields.